Essential Google Analytics Website Metrics To Track

 A high conversion rate indicates that your website successfully prompts visitors to take action, reflecting a well-designed user experience.

-Monitor this metric to identify areas where calls to action, content, and design must be improved to increase conversions.
+Monitor this metric to identify areas where calls to action, content, and design need improvement to increase conversions.

 Revenue